jahuty/jahuty-php/README.md

 ## Tracking renders (Unreleased)

-You can use the `render()` method's `location` configuration option to report the absolute URL where the snippet is being rendered.
+You can use the `render()` method's `location` configuration option to report the absolute URL where a snippet is being rendered.
 This helps your team preview their changes, and it helps you find and replace deprecated snippets.

 ```php
 $jahuty = new \Jahuty\Client('YOUR_API_KEY');